Team-Lodestone/Website/README.md

 # Minecraft-Manipulator-React

-The website for the Minecraft-Manipularo.
+The website for the Minecraft-Manipulator.